autoplot/documentation/javadoc/org/autoplot/datasource/DataSetSelector.md

+# org.autoplot.datasource.DataSetSelector

-# org.autoplot.datasource.DataSetSelectorSwing component for selecting dataset URIs.
+Swing component for selecting dataset URIs.
 This provides hooks for completions.

-DataSetSelector( )
+# DataSetSelector( )
 Creates new form DataSetSelector

 ***